simonewebdesign/simonewebdesign/source/_posts/2020-07-06-rust-hashmap-insert-values-multiple-types.md

                      ^ expected `&str`, found integer
 ```

-So how do can we insert multiple value types in a `HashMap`?
+So how do we insert multiple value types in a `HashMap`?
 We have several options, each of them with its own trade-offs.

 ## Use an `enum`